 The build loop

-gipity add → edit files → gipity deploy dev → gipity page-inspect <url> → fix errors → repeat
+gipity add → edit files → gipity deploy dev --inspect → fix errors → repeat

+--inspect runs the page-inspect report (console, failed resources, timing, overflow) on the live URL right after the deploy - one command instead of deploy-then-inspect.
 Deploy to dev while building; deploy to prod only when it works.
-See app-debugging for the inspect step.
+See app-debugging for the inspect step and its standalone form.

 Commands